isumanbanerjee/framework/README.md

 ## License

-This framework is licensed under the MIT License.
+This framework is licensed under the GPL-3.0-or-later License.
 See the [LICENSE](LICENSE) file for details.

 ---